arifire21/arifire21/README.md

 ---

 ### About Me
+- Sucessfully deployed a React website!
+Visit Loucks Engineering <a href='https://www.louckseng.com/' target="_blank">here</a>
-- Currently developing a React Native app, and a React website (<a href='https://github.com/arifire21/Loucks-Engineering-Site' target="_blank">Loucks Engineering Repo</a>)
+- Currently developing a React Native app
 - Recently ended part-time position as a front-end web app developer (Next.js, TypeScript)
 - In my free time, I like to work on digital art!